hen1227/calendar-web/README.md

 ## The SPS Now App

 SPS Now is also available as an iOS app.
-The app isn't updated as frequently as the website and is currently a version behind.
+The app isn't updated as frequently as the website and is currently a couple versions behind.

 Download the app [here](https://apps.apple.com/us/app/sps-now/id6464536749).

+## Backend Server/Database

+The backend server is also open source and can be found [https://github.com/hen1227/calendar-backend](https://github.com/hen1227/calendar-backend).

+The database and backend server are both hosted on the Henhen1227 servers.
+Precautions have been taken to ensure the security of the database and server, but I cannot guarantee the safety of the data.

 ## Contributing